Chapter 11.5 – Port-City Relationships

 2. Port-City Interactions: Divergence

 Many cities worldwide have built an intricate relationship with their port since they owe their origin to their port site.
 Conventionally, the economic dynamism of cities was linked to their port, which was a source of employment and commercial interactions with the global market.
 The waterfront still occupies valuable space in proximity to urban activities, which can be a source of dynamism, but also conflict.
 Land and water use along the waterfront, which is a valuable interface zone, requires cooperation between the port and the city so that social and environmental externalities are mitigated.
-In recent decades, the prevailing trend has been a growing level of divergence between ports and their host cities, particularly because of globalization and containerization.
-The main factors that have favored a port-city divergence are:
+This has resulted in a complex typology between port and city size and the associated asymmetrical relations.

-- The containerization of terminals has reduced labor requirements since a modern container terminal is capital-intensive and requires a small quantity of qualified labor to operate.
+• Containerization.
+The containerization of terminals has reduced labor requirements since a modern container terminal is capital-intensive and requires a small quantity of qualified labor to operate.
 Port terminals thus employ far fewer people than before, reducing a whole array of port/city interactions, such as commuting.

-- Modern ship operations require less labor, and labor sourcing has been internationalized, from managers to ship crews.
+• Ship operations.
+Modern ship operations require less labor, and labor sourcing has been internationalized, from managers to ship crews.
 Under the regime of flags of convenience, ship labor is mostly multinational and, therefore, not linked to the communities along the ports of call.
 Further, containerships spend little time in ports, often less than 24 hours, considerably reducing shore leave opportunities.

 3. Waterfront Redevelopment